-Signpost Young Carers has two school liaison workers.
+Signpost Young Carers has three school liaison workers.
 The aim of the school support service is to help schools identify young carers and work together to improve attendance and attainment.

 Types of support offered to schools;